Skip to main content

 The Accreditation Process

-When it comes to accreditation, IIs have choices in where and how they achieve status.
-There are processes provided through the Indigenous Advanced Education & Skills Council (IAESC), the World Indigenous Nations Higher Education Consortium (WINHEC), Postsecondary Education Quality Assessment Board (PEQAB), and/or a combination of the three.
-Our Member institutes are uniquely positioned to be eligible for accreditation status through these organizations and their identified processes.
+When it comes to accreditation, Indigenous Institutes have choices in where and how they achieve status.
+There are processes provided through the Indigenous Advanced Education & Skills Council (IAESC), World Indigenous Nations Higher Education Consortium (WINHEC), Postsecondary Education Quality Assessment Board (PEQAB), or a combination of the three.
+Indigenous Institutes are uniquely positioned to be eligible for accreditation status through these organizations and their identified processes.

-Through the accreditation process, the IIC members are committed to working together so that each II is supported throughout the accreditation process.
+Through the accreditation process, the IIC members are committed to working together so that each Indigenous Institute is supported throughout the accreditation process.
 Together the IIC membership has developed resources to help each other.
-To increase Growth, Capacity, and Recognition the IIC and its members advocate with the Ontario Ministry of Colleges and Universities as well as other governing bodies to ensure that the process is transparent, the credentials are recognized, and that the programs are designed to meet the needs of Indigenous learners.
+To increase growth, capacity, and recognition, the IIC and its members advocate with the Ontario Ministry of Colleges and Universities as well as other governing bodies to ensure that the process is transparent, the credentials are recognized, and that the programs are designed to meet the needs of Indigenous learners.

 The members have also been collaborating on the development of resources to guide fellow Indigenous Institutes through accreditation.
 Check out the Organizational Development: Planning for Transition & Growth – A Workbook for Indigenous Institutes to learn more.